NB Ridaz: Biography

 In 1998, Nastyboy Klick released Tha Second Coming, which was the second album led by the hip hop ballad "Lost in Love".
 This time the record reached #12 on the Billboard music charts.
 After the release of their second album, NBK began touring and performing for many audiences within the next year.

 After many trials and tribulations, all the members returned to their regular jobs, and Magic returned to working at the park and swap.
 Eventually, Magic and DOS decided it would be in their best interest to pursue their career as a group on their own, asking management to release them from the recording contract with Upstairs Records and allow them to venture on their own to pursue Magic's New vision.
 Zig Zag and Sly, however, remained under the direction of Upstairs Records and began working on a new project.
 At the same time MC Magic formed the Nasty Boy Ridaz, or NB Ridaz for short.

 Changing the name from NastyBoyKlick to NB Ridaz due to contractual restrictions with the old name, Magic's son Mischief and nephew D-Dog were added to the group.
 The NB Ridaz's first LP entitled Invasion was released on September 11, 2001 on NastyBoy Records.
-Invasion was made up mostly of material recorded for a third NastBoyKlick CD and included the hits "Runaway" And "Radio Song".
-Soon after its release and the success of the single "Runaway", Upstairs Records picked up the album and al reunited. in 2004 MC Magic delivered the last NB Ridaz album which contained many hits "So Fly", "Pretty Girl", "4-Ever", "Notice Me" and "Wishin" just to name a few of the songs that have become cult classics in the Chicano culture.
+Invasion was made up mostly of material recorded for a third NastyBoyKlick CD and included the hits "Runaway" and "Radio Song".
+Soon after its release and the success of the single "Runaway", Upstairs Records picked up the album and the members reunited.
+In 2004, MC Magic released the final NB Ridaz album, which included the singles "So Fly", "Pretty Girl", "4-Ever", "Notice Me", and "Wishin".

-'NBRidaz.com'became the final chapter of the NB Ridaz saga.
+NBRidaz.com was the group's final studio album.